paulchyz/OCI_Streaming_Pipeline/README.md

 	- Paste the contents that you copied from your clipboard.
 	- Press `ESC` to escape `insert` mode.
 	- Save your edits and exit the `vi` editor by typing `:wq`, then pressing `Enter`.
 6. Copy and paste, but do not yet execute, the following command into Cloud Shell.
 On the page showing details about your Streaming instance.
-Copy the Streaming OCID by pressing Copy next to `OCID:` to your clipboard.
+Copy the Streaming OCID by clicking `Copy` next to `OCID:` to your clipboard.
 Replace the placeholder value (`YOUR_STREAM_OCID`) by pasting the contents of your clipboard into its place, then execute the command.
 	```
 	echo "export STREAMING_STREAM_OCID=YOUR_STREAM_OCID" >> ~/.bashrc; source ~/.bashrc
 	```
 	This environment variable will be used by the script that will trigger the data stream to identify your Streaming instance.
+	\
+	\
 	By appending the `export` command to your `~/.bashrc` file, this variable will be automatically assigned for each Cloud Shell session.
 7. Copy and paste, but do not yet execute, the following command into Cloud Shell.
 On the page showing details about your Streaming instance.
-Copy the Messages Endpoint by pressing Copy next to `Messages Endpoint:` to your clipboard.
+Copy the Messages Endpoint by clicking `Copy` next to `Messages Endpoint:` to your clipboard.
 Replace the placeholder value (`YOUR_MESSAGES_ENDPOINT`) by pasting the contents of your clipboard into its place, then execute the command.
 	```
 	echo "export STREAMING_MESSAGES_ENDPOINT=YOUR_MESSAGES_ENDPOINT" >> ~/.bashrc; source ~/.bashrc
 	```